onurcakmakceng/landing_page_hipporello_servdown/README.md

 2) Deploy it into [Vercel](https://vercel.com) easily.
 Just login and add your repository.
 [Vercel](https://vercel.com) is a service for hosting static pages freely.
 It can also serve dynamic pages via [Next.js](https://nextjs.org) server side rendering (I'll test it later with React).
 3) Register the [Servdown](https://servdown.com) for checking status/heartbeat of your service.
 [Servdown](https://servdown.com)  is the good option for server&service monitoring.
   <img src="servdown.gif" width="750" alt="servdown-gif">

-    to be continued...
+4) For using [Hipporello](https://www.hipporello.com) you just need a trello account and match a board.
+Then you can use and customize preset forms. to be continued...